Doctorate: Finland

-Entrance to a doctoral program is available only for holders of a master's degree; there is no honors procedure for recruiting Bachelors.
+Entrance to a doctoral program is available only for holders of a master's degree; there is no honors procedure for recruiting those with only a bachelor's degree.
 Entrance is not as controlled as in undergraduate studies, where a strict numerus clausus is applied.
 Usually, a prospective student discusses their plans with a professor.
 If the professor agrees to accept the student, the student applies for admission.
 The professor may recruit students to their group.
 Formal acceptance does not imply funding.
 The student must obtain funding either by working in a research unit or through private scholarships.
 Funding is more available for natural and engineering sciences than in letters.
 Sometimes, normal work and research activity are combined.

 Prior to introduction of the Bologna process, Finland required at least 42 credit weeks (1,800 hours) of formal coursework.
 The requirement was removed in 2005, leaving the decision to individual universities, which may delegate the authority to faculties or individual professors.
 In Engineering and Science, required coursework varies between 40 and 70 ECTS.

 The duration of graduate studies varies.
 It is possible to graduate three years after the master's degree, while much longer periods are not uncommon.
 The study ends with a dissertation, which must present substantial new scientific/scholarly knowledge.
 The dissertation can either be a monograph or it an edited collection of 3 to 7 journal articles.
 Students unable or unwilling to write a dissertation may qualify for a licentiate degree by completing the coursework requirement and writing a shorter thesis, usually summarizing one year of research.

 When the dissertation is ready, the faculty names two expert pre-examiners with doctoral degrees from the outside the university.
 During the pre-examination process, the student may receive comments on the work and respond with modifications.
 After the pre-examiners approve, the doctoral candidate applies the faculty for permission to print the thesis.
 When granting this permission, the faculty names the opponent for the thesis defence, who must also be an outside expert, with at least a doctorate.
 In all Finnish universities, long tradition requires that the printed dissertation hang on a cord by a public university noticeboard for at least ten days prior to for the dissertation defence.